slavkoss/fwphp/readme.md

 *
 * Domain Model definition
 * =======================
-* 1. System of abstractions that describes selected aspects of a sphere of knowledge,
+* 1. System of abstractions that describe selected aspects of a sphere of knowledge,
 *    influence or activity (a domain).
 DM can be used to solve problems related to domain.
 *
 * 2. An object model of the domain that incorporates both behavior and data.